terpiljenya/pack-trip/replit.md

   - Fixed OpenAI API call errors in AI agent preferences extraction
   - Fixed database constraint to allow users to have preferences for multiple trips
   - AI agent now successfully extracts and stores user preferences from chat messages
+- July 08, 2025.
+Fixed SSL connection issues and improved database reliability:
+  - Upgraded from NullPool to QueuePool for proper connection pooling
+  - Added SSL connection configuration with health checks and connection recycling
+  - Implemented retry logic for database operations with exponential backoff
+  - Fixed WebSocket database session management to prevent SSL connection errors
+  - Added proper error handling and session cleanup for all database operations
+  - Created helper functions for database operations with automatic retry mechanisms

 ## Next Steps Plan